zhaqenl/zhaqenl.github.io/en/src/clon.md

 The idea of using the `DO-CMDLINE-OPTIONS` macro came from [pell](https://github.com/ebzzry/pell/blob/master/pell#L85).

-The previous version of _pelo_ didn’t have that structure at first, which lead me to write a lot of helper functions to _aid_ (though, the code back then was still significantly longer than it is now) in readability, and for the explicit checks for the options provided to the script.
+The previous version of pelo didn’t have that structure at first, which lead me to write a lot of helper functions to aid (though, the code back then was still significantly longer than it is now) in readability, and for the checks for the options provided to the script.

-The worst part is, inside the entry-point function, I had to come up with every single combination of all the existing options in order to cover all the cases (similar to what happened in _mksum_), which works, but is very inefficient and will give you more unnecessary work, because if you ever decide to go with that design philosophy, and you want to add more supported options to your scripts, you’d have a hard time coming up with all the case combinations.
+The worst part is, inside the entry-point function, I had to come up with every single combination of all the existing options in order to cover all the cases (similar to what happened in mksum), which works, but is very inefficient and will give you more unnecessary work, because if you ever decide to go with that design philosophy, and you want to add more supported options to your scripts, you’d have a hard time coming up with all the case combinations.

-That’s when I started playing around with the _sequential_ method of acquiring the command-line options, and doing something with them, which _pell_ helped me with to determine what that _something_ is.
+That’s when I started playing around with the sequential method of acquiring the command-line options, and doing something with them, which pell helped me with to determine what that something is.

 For a more detailed tutorial of the more advanced features of Clon, I strongly suggest you read the [user](https://www.lrde.epita.fr/~didier/software/lisp/clon/user.pdf) and the